Porting Cobalt 27 to your Platform with Starboard 18

 1. Enumerate and name your platform configurations

-Your first step is to define canonical names for your set of platform configurations.
-You will later use these names to organize the code for your platforms.
+Your first step is to define canonical names for your platform configurations.
+You will later use these names to organize the code for your platform and to specify the target when building.

-A platform configuration has a one-to-one mapping to a production binary.
-As such, you will need to create a new platform configuration any time you need to produce a new binary.
+A platform configuration maps one-to-one to a production binary.
+Consequently, you must create a new platform configuration whenever you need to produce a new binary.

 A platform configuration name has two components: